MisterOryon/FunOs/README.md

 - **DS (Data Segment)**
 - **ES (Extra Segment)**

+In protected mode, additional segment registers `FS` and `GS` are available.
+The stack pointer (SP) is extended to **ESP** (Extended Stack Pointer) in 32-bit mode, providing access to a larger address space.

 #### Calculating Absolute Offset

 The absolute position in RAM can be calculated by taking the segment register, multiplying it by 16, and adding the